ThomPoppins/MERN-Enterprise-Search/README.md

 export default router;
 ```

-After succesfully saving the new Image entry (document) to the database, MongoDB responds with the Image document ID, which will immidiatly be saved to the User document(of the currently logged in user of course) so it will be always be certain where the image is.
+After successfully saving the new Image entry (document) to the database, MongoDB responds with the Image document ID, which will immediately be saved to the User document(of the currently logged in user of course) so it will be always be certain where the image is.
 Securely saved on the backend server with the file location saved to the database with it's Image ID saved in the corresponding User document.

 #### Express.static() as CDN